Vietnam veteran scammed out of nearly $34,000 by phone tricks, coercion

 “We have sometimes families with children arrive (to Las Vegas), thinking they’re going to be moving into housing as soon as they get here.
 Come to find out, you sent someone a couple of thousand dollars and there was never a unit available,” Dowd said on March 3.

-The FTC website says hackers utilize fear tactics like those experienced by Harris to retrieve information over the phone.
-They’ll commonly ask for payment via gift card, transfer app, or cryptocurrency, the website continues, adding that reputable agencies will not ask for any of this over the phone.
+The FTC website says hackers use fear tactics like those experienced by Harris to get information over the phone.
+They’ll commonly ask for payment via a gift card, a transfer app, or cryptocurrency, the website continues, adding that reputable agencies will not ask for any of this over the phone.

-“I was fearful, and I did something I would never do,” Harris said while looking down.
+“I was fearful, and I did something I would never do,” Harris said.
 “That’s why I want other people not to get caught in something like that.”

-The family of Harris has created this GoFundMe campaign in hopes to recover what was lost and allow the veteran to continue receiving medical care.
+Harris’ family has created this GoFundMe campaign to try to recover what was lost and allow him to continue receiving medical care.